As a Certified Associate in Project Management with experience in a PMO environment, I know how important it is to plan & execute projects.

 - Project Management: Defining Objectives

 The practice of project management is well established.
-It has a stretched out range in varied industries.
-Several businesses and organizations in areas such as marketing, finance, product development, consumer services, and government are now applyi
+It has a stretched-out range in varied industries, including marketing, finance, product development, consumer services, and government.

 Project Management: Planning

 - Project Management: Planning

 Planning is important to find the best course of action, clarify what needs to be done, check what is outside our area of expertise, and know how to delegate and set work for others.